stefanhuber/giftsnippet/README.md

 # Gift Snippet

 The [GIFT format](https://docs.moodle.org/311/en/GIFT_format) allows for managing student questions for learning management systems within text files.
+Integrating images requires a rather cumbersome approach by using data URIs.
+Additionally, if you want to integrate source code one has to transform the source into an image and than integrate the image via a data URI.

+> Gift Snippet aims to simplify integrating images and source code images into gift questions

-For using questions which should contain formatted source code (e.g., inside images) a rather cumbersome approach is needed, i.e., adding images as data URIs.
-The following question demonstrates the problem:
+The following gift question demonstrates the problem:

 ```
 [html] <p>What is the correct output of the following code snippet?\:</p><br>